Tips for Avoiding the Flu SeasonDec 12, 2019

-CBS News medical contributor Dr. Tara Narula said the strain of flu that's spreading this season, H3N2, tends to hit younger and older people harder than others.
+CBS News medical contributor, Dr. Tara Narula, said the strain of Flu that spread last year, the H3N2, tends to hit younger and older people harder than others.

-Try to avoid contact with sick people.
 If you become sick, stay home for at least 24 hours after your fever is gone except to get medical care or for other necessities.
-Cover your nose and mouth with a tissue when you cough or sneeze.
-Avoid rubbing your nose and mouth with your hands.
+Cover your nose and mouth with a tissue when you cough or sneeze, and avoid rubbing your nose and mouth with your hands.

 Clean and disinfect surfaces and objects that might be contaminated with germs like the flu.
-Do all these things, and you have a good chance of remaining healthy and safe throughout the rest of flu season.
+Doing all of these things will help you control your health while dealing with the flu.